varunmurkar/personal-website/content/posts/2020-09-08---empathy-is-overrrated.md

 "Don't put frequently used items hidden under 3 clicks" is not empathy.
 It's just common sense.
 Even a psychopath without empathy can tell you that.

 Unfortunately, empathy in UX design has take on a more branding/marketing paradigm in how it _wants_ to make its users _feel_.
-In the name of "empathetic design", we're seeing more and more designs throwing out basics of usability and hueristics for the purpose of generating a certain "feel" (all those times you say a UI with massive, barely visible text, oddly placed buttons, hopelessly abstract icons, etc.).
+In the name of "empathetic design", we're seeing more and more designs throwing out basics of usability and hueristics for the purpose of generating a certain "feel" (all those times you see a UI with massive, barely visible text, oddly placed buttons, hopelessly abstract icons, etc.).
 This is made worse by the desire to make these "Dribbble-worthy" shots for 'aesthetics', rather than showing any UX prowess.
 A part of this comes from businesses not having the required design education to understand UX vs a fancy UI.

 No matter what you do, you're not going to know and understand exactly what someone else thinks and feels.
 You can, at best, understand how 1 person you're designing for is going to feel.